danpla/dpscreenocr/doc/manual.md

     In dpScreenOCR versions prior to 1.5, this option was useful in combination with `ui_window_minimize_to_tray` when adding the
     program to the autostart.
-Starting with the version 1.5, which introduced the "Run at system logon" setting and the `-hide` command-line option, `ui_window_minimize_on_start` is kept mainly
+Now that the program has the "Run at system logon" setting and the `-hide` command-line option, `ui_window_minimize_on_start` is only kept for backward
-    for backward compatibility and is only useful if you want the program to minimize on normal (rather than automatic) startup.
+    compatibility.

 *   `update_check_auto_interval_days` (`7` by default) the interval,
     in days, between the automatic update checks.